GRAINS-Chicago grains rally on crop ratings, China quarantine rules relaxing

 "It's one of the top two or three reports of the year, and I would expect huge market price volatility after they come out," Roose said.

-(Additional reporting by Gus Trompiz in Paris, Hallie Gu and Dominique Patton in Beijing; Editing by Rashmi Aich, Susan Fenton and David Evans)
+(Additional reporting by Gus Trompiz in Paris, Hallie Gu and Dominique Patton in Beijing; Editing by Rashmi Aich, Susan Fenton, David Evans and Richard Chang)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))